tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 "Can you explain what the hell is going on before I call the police?"
 I said, standing so abruptly that my chair tipped over.

 She actually laughed at this.
-"That won't be possible," she said, and a musical chime sounded over the speaker.
+"That won't be possible," she said.
+A musical chime sounded over the speaker.

-From a white, nearly invisible door to my left emerged two people in pale green hazmat suits with thick visors which shielded their faces from my view.
-They grappled my arms with surprising strength as I struggled, screaming in protest.
+From a white, nearly invisible door to my left emerged two people in pale green hazmat suits.
+Thick visors shielded their faces from my view as they grappled my arms with surprising strength.
+I struggled, screaming in protest.
 I felt a piercing pain in my neck, and the world was cloaked in cotton.
-My vision grew fuzzy.

-Suddenly I was gliding out of the room, being lifted on some kind of dolly.
+Everything felt light.
+I was gliding out of the room, being lifted on some kind of dolly.
 I craned my head to see who was pushing me.
-A familiar wide grin and wiry mustache slid into view, distorted and alien in my altered state.
+A familiar wide grin and wiry mustache slid into view, distorted and alien.

 "Hey, champ," Rick said.
 "Let's get you back to your unit."